Why Your Drastic Hair Color Changes are Annoying your Hairstylist – How to Keep Your Hairstylist from Wanting to Pull Your Hair Out.

 Around Labor Day every year, clients in my salon start asking if they should color their blond hair darker for the fall.
 Insert eye roll here.
 It’s the most annoying question and one I dread in the fall, but not because I don’t want you to have dark hair.
 It’s because I don’t want your color to change drastically now and then again as soon as the leaves start budding in the spring.

 Here’s why it’s super annoying when you drastically change your hair color.

-So it’s time consuming, it’s expensive, and it’s really awful for the overall health of your hair.
-While a great colorist will go out of her way to embark as little damage as possible on your hair, because let’s face it, her reputation is on the line here, multiple color services in a short period of time is damaging.
-Even if you’re careful, do reconditioning treatments, and use the most gentle of products you’re risking big irreversible damage to your hair.
+So it’s time-consuming, it’s expensive, and it’s really awful for the overall health of your hair.
+While a great colorist will go out of her way to embark as little damage as possible on your hair because let’s face it, her reputation is on the line here, multiple color services in a short period of time are damaging.
+Even if you’re careful, do recondition treatments, and use the most gentle of products you’re risking big irreversible damage to your hair.

 7 Must-Follow Women’s Style Instagram Accounts

 The Right Way to Transition Your Hair Color

 The good news is, I’m not suggesting that you never drastically change your hair color in the fall or otherwise.

 On the contrary, I’m suggesting that you give the big gasping changes a little time and transition your hair to a fall or summer color slowly, rather than jumping into the dark side headfirst.
 My suggestion: add some lowlights, opt for an ombre color, or tone your highlights down a few shades at your first fall color appointment, and go from there.
 The service will be healthier for your hair and your colorist will be able to help you choose transition colors that will eventually help you achieve the final look you’re coveting.